Sig Sauer P938 Review : Single Action, Single Stack

 Sig P938 Background

-Introduced just a couple years after the P238, the P938 (are you tongue tied with the nomenclature yet?) has a steel slide and an aluminum frame.
+Introduced just a couple of years after the P238, the P938 (are you tongue tied with the nomenclature yet?) has a steel slide and an aluminum frame.
 Sig elected to sharply checker the front strap of the P938, a most welcome upgrade.
 The controls are 1911-familiar: slide stop/slide release lever, magazine release, and of course, a thumb safety.
-The safety on the P938 is ambidextrous, and the P238 and P938 both lack the 1911’s grip safety.
+The safety on the P938 is an ambidextrous thumb safety, and both the P238 and P938 lack the 1911’s grip safety.

 The P938 has an exposed, skeletonized hammer.
 The trigger may look like a traditional 1911, straight-to-the-rear pull, but it’s not.
 It is hinged at the top like most pistols.
 The trigger’s motion is very short, as is reset.
 Somewhat disappointingly, this particular P938 (which I purchased new) has a rough, gritty trigger that isn’t terribly crisp.